rome/tools/website/docs/introduction/commands.md

 #### Customized configuration

 If you choose to customize your project further with the `no` option, you will be guided through a set of questions.
-First you get the chance give your project a name:
+First you get the chance give your project a name.
+Enter the name of your project and confirm with the `enter` key.

 ```bash
  Welcome to Rome!